 Of note, former Secretary of the Interior Ryan Zinke visited Hetch Hetchy while it remained blanketed in wildfire smoke, invited by the advocacy group Restore Hetch Hetchy, the main association advocating for dismantling the dam and restoring the valley to its pre-reservoir glory ~ raising the question of whether Zinke, known to be pro-extraction and anti-environmentalist, is trolling San Franciscans, who so far have overwhelmingly rejected proposals to move their water supply downstream to Don Pedro reservoir.

-Starting with the first raindrops of Thanksgiving week that cleared the Bay Area air (which for a few days had the dubious distinction of #1 worst air quality in the world) from the wildfire smoke, this 2018-2019 winter and early spring has dropped “can’t believe it’s still raining!” level rains, refilling our reservoirs, piling snowpack in the mountains, and there’s more rain pitter-pattering our roof right now!
-Awesome for the aquifers and water tables if they can slowly fill up from snow melt.
-We’re pushing back our first tours of the season so the snow can melt enough to reveal our reservoir campgrounds.
+Starting with the first raindrops of Thanksgiving 2018 week that cleared the Bay Area air (which for a few days had the dubious distinction of #1 worst air quality in the world) from the wildfire smoke, the 2018-2019 winter and early spring dropped “can’t believe it’s still raining!” level rains, refilling our reservoirs, piling snowpack in the mountains, pitter-pattering our roofs.
+Awesome for the aquifers and water tables when they can slowly fill up from snow melt.
+We pushed back our first tours of the season so the snow can melt enough to reveal our reservoir campgrounds.
 Curious and excited to discover how much snow will still be up there when we tour the mountains later this season!

 Important to note: the waters are likely to remain dangerously rushing while the snowpack melts, so we will need to keep a careful distance and probably wait to splash in the rivers till our summer tours.
 But there’s plenty of excitement in store every season, while we support safety in each other’s adventures.
-Our spring seasonal tours for 2019 are available for registration here, at eventbrite, or book your own tour as your schedule offers, by emailing firstname.lastname@example.org.
+Our remaining tours of 2019 are available for registration here, at eventbrite, or book your own tour as your schedule offers, by emailing firstname.lastname@example.org.

 While our relationship with climate continues to change rapidly -- California will face more extreme drought/deluge pendulum swings, and the likelihood of mega-droughts linger over the coming decades ~ today these rivers still hold and support our thirsts, our homes, and our lives.